jadrs/biotracker/README.md

 Subsample the input track by taking each K_SUBSAMPLE_FACTOR points for estimation.

-To estimate the mean curvature of a track, we take all sequences of three consecutive points along a track and fit a circle on them.
-The mean curvature for a track is the mean of the curvatures of such circles.
+To estimate the curvature of a track we fit a circle to the point set using ["hyper fit" algorithm](https://www.sciencedirect.com/science/article/abs/pii/S0167947310004809?via%3Dihub).
+Track curvature is computed as the reciprocal of the circle radius.

 Setting K_SUBSAMPLE_FACTOR to a value higher than 1 will consider 1 out every K_SUBSAMPLE_FACTOR points in the sequence (and thus a coarse resolution)

 ### Example